 Ans:

-The PCV system prevents the buildup of harmful gases, such as blow-by gases and crankcase vapors, inside the engine crankcase by recirculating them back into the intake manifold to be burned during combustion.
-This helps reduce emissions, prevent engine oil contamination, and maintain proper crankcase pressure.
+The PCV (Positive Crankcase Ventilation) system prevents the buildup of harmful gases, such as blow-by gases and crankcase vapours, inside the engine crankcase.
+It recirculates these gases back into the intake manifold, where they are burned during combustion.
+This process helps reduce harmful emissions and prevents engine oil contamination.
+Additionally, it maintains proper crankcase pressure, contributing to overall engine efficiency and longevity.

 38. How does the variable valve lift system improve engine performance?